Afghan presidential palace rocked by sex harassment allegations | DW | 30.05.2019

 The players later said that life became more difficult for them after they spoke out against sexual abuse, as their families asked them to stop playing football.
 Female government officials say the presidential palace controversy is having a similar effect on them.

-"I was hurt by the social media comments and discussions that emerged as a result [of the controversy]," she said, adding that it is already very difficult for Afghan women to hold public offices in a male-dominated society.#
+"I was hurt by the social media comments and discussions that emerged as a result [of the controversy]," she said, adding that it is already very difficult for Afghan women to hold public office in a male-dominated society.

 "Painting all women with the same brush and leveling vague allegations on media will make things worse for women who work for the government," she added.

-The women in Afghanistan enjoy more freedom than they did under the Taliban rule, from 1996 to 2001, when they were barred from going to school and working in offices and public places.
+Women in Afghanistan enjoy more freedom than they did under Taliban rule, from 1996 to 2001, when they were barred from going to school and working in offices and public places.
 Even after 18 years since the US toppled the Islamist regime, Afghan women continue to face widespread gender discrimination.

 Read more: Quota system helping Afghan women in politics